wgcowan/IuWebsite/README.md

-<<<<<<< HEAD
 IU Website
 ===========

 This plugin adds the official IU Header and Footer Branding to an Omeka site.

-**Without modifications, this plugin works only on Webserve accounts**.

-Steps for set up:

-1. in a terminal windows ssh to webserve.iu.edu and login with your Webserve account.
-2. cd (change directory) to your Omeka site such as `cd www/omeka-2.3`.
-3. execute `ln -s /ip/gwassets/wwws gwassets`
-4. exit

 Download and install the IU Website plugin.